top of page

 Three or four times each year the "Gals of '65" have a casual get-together lunch to stay connected and supportive of our classmates.
 Each Christmas Season the gals also choose a local cause to support with their personal donations.
 This year they choose to continue their support to OHgo which provides a mobile food pantry twice a month to our Sandusky area residents.

-Every dollar donated goes towards enhancing lives in our local community.
+enhancing lives in our local community.

 If you are within driving distance of Sandusky, consider joining us for lunch sometime this year.
 It's light-hearted fun with friendly smiles and good food.
 Contact Carol Young-Fosco/Buderer and she'll add you to her email list. <cfosco@bex.net